-The National Science Foundation (NSF) has awarded a Research Experience for Undergraduates Program in Crime Analytics to the University of North Carolina at Charlotte.
+The National Science Foundation (NSF) has awarded a Research Experience for Undergraduates Program: Data Science and Crime Analytics to the University of North Carolina at Charlotte (NSF Award Number: 1950814).
 This NSF summer program is designed for undergraduate students who want “hands-on” research experience and for those who are interested in pursuing graduate degrees or careers in fields such as Computer Science, Criminal Justice, Crime Analysis, Analytics, and Data Science.
 The program is targeted to undergraduate students who are rising sophomores and juniors.
-Ten students will be selected to participate, and students from underrepresented groups, HBCUs, and community colleges are strongly encouraged to apply.
+Nine students will be selected to participate, and students from underrepresented groups, HBCUs, and community colleges are strongly encouraged to apply.

 The intellectual focus of the CA-REU is on advancing research related to crime analytics within an interdisciplinary framework.
 The CA-REU will be modeled around team-based learning pedagogical concepts where students will be selected and assigned to interdisciplinary research teams of faculty.